 When it comes to meal preparation, I have two issues that must always be addressed.

 First is the size of the recipe.
-Since dinner most
+Dinner most

-Second, The Picky Eater is, well, picky about what he wants.
+Second, The Picky Eater is, well, selective about what he wants.

 Often that means I forgo recipes I would like because there would be enough leftovers